 - The agency's main service is to preserve a sound State chartered financial community and protect the borrowing public.
 Major products offered by the Board are licenses/charters to operate banks, savings and loan associations, savings banks, credit unions, trust companies, consumer finance companies, deferred presentment companies, and check cashing companies.
 In addition to the licenses, the agency evaluates and monitors the condition of the institutions and determines compliance with applicable statutes and regulations. - The citizens of South Carolina, the Legislature, and the Governor are the key customers of the Board of Financial Institutions.
 Regulated institutions are secondary customers of the Board.
 The Board's customers expect that the Board will ensure the safety of deposits and protect the borrowing public by ensuring that the state banking and consumer finance laws and regulations are followed. - The Board's key stakeholders are the taxpayers of South Carolina. - Since the agency is a regulatory agency that provides services to its customers, the employees of the Board are the key suppliers.
-Other regulatory agencies such as the Federal Deposit Insurance Corporation and the Federal Reserve Bank are the agency's partners.
+Other regulatory agencies such as the Federal Deposit Insurance Corporation and the Federal Reserve Bank are the agency's partners. - Offices of the Board are located in Columbia, but employees travel throughout the State examining institutions under the Board's jurisdiction. - The Board has 2 unclassified and 40 classified full-time positions. - The Board is governed by the Laws and Regulations of the State of South Carolina.
+The Board is also governed by Federal acts such as the Americans with Disabilities Act and the Family and Medical Leave Act and by regulations of Federal agencies such as the Occupational Safety and Health Administration and the U.S. Department of Labor.

-- Offices of the Board are located in Columbia, but employees travel throughout the state examining institutions under the Board's jurisdiction. - The Board has 2 unclassified and 40 classified full-time positions. - The Board is governed by the Laws and Regulations of the State of South Carolina.
-The Board is also governed by Federal acts such as the Americans with Disabilities Act and the Family and Medical Leave Act and by regulations of Federal agencies such as the Occupational Safety and Health Administration and the U.S. Department of Labor. - The Board's major strategic challenge is to maintain a competent workforce.
-Because of the travel required for the agency's examiners, attracting and retaining competent employees is a major challenge. - The major system of performance improvement involves obtaining feedback from employees and customers.
+- The major system of performance improvement involves obtaining feedback from employees and customers.
 Cross training and rotational assignments are also used to improve performance. - The State Board of Financial Institutions consists of a ten member board that meets monthly.
 The State Treasurer is the Chairman and ex officio member.
 The Governor appoints the other nine members with the advice and consent of the Senate.
 The Commissioner of Banking heads the Examining Division, which examines and supervises State chartered banks, trust companies, savings and loan associations, savings banks, credit unions, and development corporations.
 The Consumer Finance Commissioner heads the Consumer Finance Division, which examines and supervises consumer finance companies, deferred presentment companies, and check cashing companies.

-The following table presents the agency's expenditures for Fiscal Years 05-06 and 06-07 and the appropriations for Fiscal Year 07-08.
+The following table presents the agency's expenditures for Fiscal Years 07-08 and 08-09 and the appropriations for Fiscal Year 09-10.
 The agency's operations are funded by fees received from institutions under its supervision.

-05-06 Actual Expenditures 06-07 Actual Expendit Expenditures 07-08 Appropriations Act
+07-08 Actual Expenditures 08-09 Actual Expenditures 09-10 Appropriations Act

 Major Budget Categories Total Funds General Funds Total Funds General Funds Total Funds General Funds

-Personal Service 1,712,167 0 1,792,949 0 2,071,816 0
+Personal Service 1,841,739 0 1,846,755 0 2,211,623 0

-Other Operating 457,776 0 509,638 0 647,613 0
+Other Operating 478,733 0 481,010 0 668,807 0

 Special Items 0 0 0 0 0 0

 Permanent Improvements 0 0 0 0 0 0

 Case Services 0 0 0 0 0 0

 Distributions to Subdivisions 0 0 0 0 0 0

-Fringe Benefits 440,883 0 466,150 0 572,324 0
+Fringe Benefits 516,764 0 512,102 0 616,048 0

 Non-recurring 0 0 0

-Total 2,610,826 0 2,768,737 0 3,291,753 0
+Total 2,837,236 0 2,839,867 0 3,496,478 0